ankorstore/yokai/docs/modules/fxtrace.md

       type: always-on
 ```

+## Usage

+This module makes available the [TracerProvider](https://github.com/open-telemetry/opentelemetry-go) in
+Yokai dependency injection system.

+It is built on top of `OpenTelemetry`, see its [documentation](https://github.com/open-telemetry/opentelemetry-go) for more details about available methods.

+You can inject the tracer provider where needed, but it's recommended to use the one carried by the `context.Context` when possible (for automatic traces correlation).

 ## Testing

 This module provides the possibility to easily test your trace spans, using the [TestTraceExporter](https://github.com/ankorstore/yokai/blob/main/trace/tracetest/exporter.go) with `modules.trace.processor.type=test`.